 Bok-eh, bo-keh – how do you even say it?
 Apparently, it’s bo-keh (like a bouquet of flowers) – but it really doesn’t matter as long as you know how to capture it.
-This is why in this guide we’re going to give a full bokeh photography tutorial.
+Which is why in this guide we’re going to give a full bokeh photography tutorial.

 Bokeh can be formed in the background AND/OR foreground of a photo and it doesn’t have to have light orbs in it.